Azure/AzureAD-App-Docs/articles/en-us/deputy/sso_configure.md

 	d.
 In the SAM SSO URL textbox, replace `<your subdomain>` with your subdomain.

     e.
-In the SAM SSO URL textbox, replace `<saml sso url>` with the SAML SSO URL you have copied from the Azure portal.
+In the SAM SSO URL textbox, replace `<saml sso url>` with the **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl% you have copied from the Azure portal.

     f.
 Click **Save Settings**.